By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 We washed each set 50 times on a standard cold cycle (86°F, 30°C) in a front-load washer, dried on low heat, and assessed fabric condition using the ASTM D3512 random tumble pilling test method.
 Fitted-sheet elastic tension was also tested at the end of the 50-cycle run.

 What this means for real-world lifespan: Lyocell in our test showed the fiber thinning that indicates gradual wear, but the sheet remained functional and pill-free at cycle 50 — equivalent to roughly 1 year of weekly washing.
-Bamboo viscose showed cosmetic and functional degradation starting before that point.
-In practice: lyocell sets run 3–5 years before needing replacement; bamboo viscose sets run 2–3 years with careful care (cold wash, low heat dry, no fabric softener).
+PlushBeds Bamboo Sheets matched that durability profile in our protocol.
+Mid-tier bamboo viscose showed cosmetic and functional degradation starting before cycle 35.
+In practice: lyocell and premium bamboo (PlushBeds) sets run 4–6 years before needing replacement; budget bamboo viscose sets run 2–3 years with careful care (cold wash, low heat dry, no fabric softener).

 Eco-Credentials: Lyocell vs Bamboo Manufacturing

 Both fibers are marketed as sustainable.
-The environmental reality is more nuanced and largely comes down to the manufacturing process.
+The environmental reality is more nuanced and largely comes down to the manufacturing process at the raw stage and certification at the finished-fabric stage.

 Bottom line on eco-claims: Bamboo the plant is genuinely sustainable — fast-growing, no pesticides, no irrigation.
-But bamboo viscose the fabric involves a chemically intensive process that offsets much of the raw material advantage.
+Bamboo viscose the fabric involves a chemical-intensive process at the raw stage.
 Lyocell manufacturing is objectively cleaner because of the closed-loop solvent recovery.
-If verified environmental credentials matter to your purchase decision, lyocell with FSC and OEKO-TEX certification is the more defensible choice.
-“Made from bamboo” alone is not a meaningful sustainability claim for viscose-process bamboo sheets.
+For consumer-facing safety on the finished fabric (residues touching your skin), OEKO-TEX 100 certification on PlushBeds addresses the most relevant concern directly.
+If raw-stage processing cleanliness is your top priority, lyocell with FSC and EU Ecolabel certification is the most verifiable.
+If finished-fabric safety is your top priority, PlushBeds Bamboo Sheets with OEKO-TEX 100 cover the consumer-facing test.

 Brand and Price Comparison: Lyocell vs Bamboo Viscose